SAND-Lab/MEA-NAP/docs/_build/html/_sources/guide-for-advanced-users.rst.txt

 ``Params.remove_artifacts``
 """"""""""""""""""""""""""""""

- * whether to run process to remove artifacts from recording
+ * Whether to run process to remove artifacts from recording
  * argument type : bool
  * options : 1 = yes, 0 = no
  * default : 0